What is a Preliminary Ecological Appraisal?

 When do I need to get in touch?

 Completion of a Preliminary Ecological Appraisal at the start of the year enables you to identify any further surveys for protected species that have restricted survey periods, generally during the spring and summer months.
 This allows you to plan your development schedule accordingly and prevent expensive delays further down the line.
-For further details of survey timings visit the ‘When Can I Do My Survey ?’ section.
+For further details of survey timings, visit the ‘When Can I Do My Survey?‘ page.

 How can EcoNorth help me?

-EcoNorth can assist with ecological input into any project, both large and small, so if it’s a small patch of land or a large excavation scheme we can undertake the survey using up to date best practice guidelines and technology.
-We offer clear and pragmatic advice on required mitigation and recommendations for further action based on our findings and, create innovative solutions to support you project and the site’s ecology.
+EcoNorth can assist with ecological input into projects which range in scale; whether it’s a small residential development or a large infrastructure scheme we can undertake the survey using up to date best practice guidelines and technology.
+We offer clear and pragmatic advice on required mitigation and recommendations for further actions based on our findings.
+We will also create innovative solutions to support your project and maintain or enhance the site’s ecological value.